AnaMelisaGo/beer-drop-bs/README.md

 ## What does it do and what does it need to fulfill?

 Beer Drop is a site that delievers beer with just one click.
-It also offers monthly subscription to deliever different typs of beer.
-Everyone can taste different type of beer every month.
+It also offers monthly subscription to deliever different types of beer.
+Everyone can taste different beers from around the world every month.

 ![The favicon used for the project](static/images/favicon-icon.png)

 This is the favicon used for the webpage.
-B-shaped drop.
+B-shaped drop for Beer Drop.

 ### Functionality of Project
 This webpage contains a list of different type of beer that can be purchased with lower price than the martket price elsewhere.
 The sign up form is to create a monthly subscription to taste different type of beer delievered automatically to the user's door.